episerver/alloy-mvc-template/src/Alloy.Mvc.Template/Resources/LanguageFiles/_ReadMe.txt

-﻿All language files in this folder are included in the LocalizationService.
+All language files in this folder are included in the LocalizationService.

 The path to this folder is configured in EPiServerFramework.config: